sagarutturkar/CNVkit_pipeline/README.md

 1. Create empty directory and clone the repository.
 2. Set the appropriate parameters in the file `parameters.ini`.
-3. Prpeare the pipeline with command `sh prepare_CNVkit.sh`.
+3. Prepare the pipeline with command `sh prepare_CNVkit.sh`.
 4. Link or copy the BAM files to `input` directory.
-5. Follow the above naming convension for input BAMs.
+5. Follow the above naming convention for input BAMs.

 ```
 # Clone repository